unixorn/zsh-quickstart-kit/README.md

 1. Switch your shell to zsh with chsh `chsh -s /bin/zsh`
 2. Install GNU Stow - `yum install -y stow` on Red Hat / CentOS systems

-I don't use a GUI on Linux, so you'll have to track down how to install new fonts, install one and specify it for your terminal application.
+I don't use a GUI on Linux, so you'll have to track down how to install new fonts, then install one of the powerline fonts and specify it for your terminal application.
+If you get garbled branch glyphs, make sure there isn't a separate font setting for non-ASCII characters that you need to also set to your powerline font.

 ## Set up Zgen and the starter kit

-Now that your fonts and default shell have been set up, install [zgen](https://github.com/tarjoilija/zgen) and the starter kit dotfiles.
+Now that your fonts and default shell have been set up, install [zgen](https://github.com/tarjoilija/zgen) and the dotfiles from this starter kit repository.

 1. Install [Zgen](https://github.com/tarjoilija/zgen)
     1. `cd ~`